usnistgov/MUD-PD/README.md

 A tool for profiling IoT devices particularly for use with MUD

-*N.B.
-This tool is still in the development phase, and has only been tested on Linux (Ubuntu 18+) and macOS (10.14).*
+*Note well: This tool is still in the development phase, and has only been tested on Linux (Ubuntu 18+) and macOS (10.14).
+Windows is currently **not** supported, but is in the works.*

 ## Prerequisites
 0. Git